lukaschoebel/BERT/README.md

 - **BERT**
   - possibility for transfer learning and benefit from pre-trained model
-  - _Transfer Learning_ fast prototyping, requires less data, outperforming classical methods
+  - _Transfer Learning_: fast prototyping, requires less data, outperforming classical methods
   - made out of transformers without recurrence (RNNs) and has its own tokenizer as well as a fixed vocabulary with 30k tokens
   - common misspellings are not included in the vocab since it it is pre-trained on Wikipedia & Book Corpus
   - breaks down unknown words into subword tokens; subword tokens start with two hashtags except the first subtoken